KatarinaDraganovCsordas/Simple-projects-JavaScript/Shopping cart/README.md

 5. Users can click the "Add to Cart" button to add items to the shopping cart.
 6. The shopping cart can be displayed or hidden by clicking the "Show/Hide Cart" button.
 7. The "Clear Cart" button clears all items from the shopping cart.

+## Features
+* Adding Items: Users can add items to the shopping cart by clicking the "Add to Cart" button next to each product.
+* Display Cart: The shopping cart can be displayed or hidden by clicking the "Show/Hide Cart" button.
+* Clear Cart: Users can clear all items from the shopping cart by clicking the "Clear Cart" button.
+* Total Calculation: The code calculates the subtotal, taxes, and total amount of the items in the shopping cart.
+* Dynamic Updates: When items are added or removed from the cart, the total count and amounts are dynamically updated.

+Feel free to reach out with any questions, feedback, or suggestions!